Skip to main content

 So what actually happened?

-One specific publisher had purchased millions of pop-up and pop-under adverts displaying a fake web page that was a blatant copy of the BBC Health website.
+One publisher had purchased millions of pop-up and pop-under adverts displaying a fake web page that was a blatant copy of the BBC Health website.
 They had broken every rule that had been set for them prohibiting doctors recommendations, fake endorsements and more.
 Someone from the BBC saw one of these ads, and the rest is history.

 The reason it went so badly was because the terms of the affiliate program were so lucrative.
-Affiliates could earn up to £80 for referring a single customer to receive a “free” product.
+The program was built to scale, but there wasn’t enough oversight or control to do it safely.

 It attracted a lot of affiliates and encouraged the network to let them do whatever they wanted.
 You see the same effect on lower quality affiliate networks like Clickbank – top performing affiliate offers can be worth millions of dollars, so affiliates resort to more and more dubious methods to get a slice of the pie.
+Sadly it does work, and a lot of publishers have become very wealthy from bending the rules.

 Later that afternoon…

-As Aunty Beeb promised, the domain name and web hosting for the website were suspended at the same time as the radio show.
-I got everything back online within two hours.
+As Aunty Beeb promised, the domain name and web hosting for the website were suspended at the same time the radio show went live.
+This is another example of overreach – since when did law enforcement cooperate with the media to time their actions?

-I simply published a staging website using a spare domain name and asked the affiliate network to update their links to point to the new website address.
-Shortly after all the banners and links sprang back to to life and the sales machine carried on.
+I simply published a staging website using a spare domain name, issued a new SSL certificate, and asked the affiliate network to update their links to point to the new website address.
+Soon all the banners and links sprang back to to life and the sales machine carried on.
 It was actually quite a good day for sales.
+In this respect we were quite lucky – websites are easy to replace and I had a backup.
+If they had attacked the payment and banking facilities that would have been much harder to restore.

 Shortly after, I resigned.